Dhulbahante Garadate

-The Dhulbahante Garadship (Garaadtooyada Dhulbahante, begun in the 16th century, as a successor to the Sultanate of Adal with Garad Shishore assuming the royal title in approximately 1530.
+The Dhulbahante Garadate (Garaadtooyada Dhulbahante, begun in the 16th century, as a successor to the Sultanate of Adal with Garad Shishore assuming the royal title in approximately 1530.
 The current Garad, Garad Jama Garad Ali hails from this long line of succession.

-Dual garadate
+Dual Garadate

-The garadate split from being under a single monarch, under the Baharsame lineage, to splitting into a double garadate during the early 19th century.
+The Garadate split from being under a single monarch, under the Baharsame lineage, to splitting into a double garadate during the early 19th century.

 19th-century explorer C.J Cruttenden on the Dhulbahante and their horse breed:

 "The Dulbahanta are a nation who fight chiefly on horseback, their arms being two spears and a shield.
-Their horses are powerful and courageous; the breed descended, according to Somali tradition, from the stud of Suleiman, the son Of David, and consequently is highly valued.
+They are notorious for in-fighting amongst themselves.
+Yet their horses are powerful and courageous; the breed descended, according to Somali tradition, from the stud of Suleiman, the son Of David, and consequently is highly valued.
 The Dulbahanta, as far as I have seen of them, are a fine martial race of men, second to none...either in conduct or appearance".

 The clan boundary between the Habr Je'lo, a clan of the Isaaq clan-family, and the Dhulbahante clan during the 19th century was traditionally in Laba Garday, situated between War Idaad and Wadamago.

 The Dhulbahante traditionally had two adjacent kingdoms:

 The Dulbahante, as far as I have seen them, are a fine martial race of men, second to none of the branches of Darrood either in conduct or appearance, and they are described as being courteous and hospitable to the stranger who visits them.
 They have generally two Sultans, or Garaads, the elder of whom, Mahomed Ali Harrin, governs the eastern limits of the province; whilst his colleague, Ali Garaad, (recently deceased) guards the N. W. frontier from the thieving Haber-tel- Jahleh in the neighbourhood of Kurrum and from the Agahdur family of Noh Amor.